jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It’s our right to enjoy happy lives.

 Because individual happiness is the ultimate sign of a healthy society.
-Interesting to note, our ancestors were often happier then we are even though they were poor in comparison.
+Interesting to note, our ancestors were often happier then we are.
+Even though they were poor in comparison.
 Our grand-parents or great-grandparents weren't "simpler".
 Nor did they have lower standards.
 They were content because they saw their society improve each year.
-Their hard work was easier to bear because their life was getting better.
+Their hard work was easier to bear because society was getting better.

-Our society isn't reaching its potential.
+In contrast, our society isn't reaching its potential.
 The trends that makes us unhappy like horrible commutes, expensive education, and mindless bureaucracies keep getting worse.
-A large reason is because as employees and customers of big government bureacracies and corporations, we're powerless to demand better.
-But the bigger reason for our decline is our belief in Left and Right political ideologies.
+A large reason is because as employees, and customers, of big bureacracies and corporations, we're powerless to demand better.
+But the bigger reason for our society's decline is our belief in Left and Right political ideologies.

-We keep alternating which controls our governments.
+We keep alternating which side controls our governments.
 But nothing changes with either because the truth is we give Conservative and Progressive ideologies far too much credit.
-Main Street following one (or hating another) is never going to solve our problems.
+Regular people on Main Street following one (or hating another) is never going to solve our problems.

-When I began writing this book in September 2019, I wanted to (somehow) convince regular people to stop putting so much faith in Left and Right writers, commentators, and parties.
+When I began writing this book in September 2019, I wanted to (somehow) convince the middle-class to stop putting so much faith in Left and Right writers, commentators, and parties.
 Both ideologies were invented centuries ago; before humanity even had electricity.
 These doctrines and ideas are simply too old and outdated to give us happiness in a modern, healthy society.

 It's okay to change our ideologies.
-Most people don't realize that we are free to pick and choose between democratic socialism, conservative monarchy, or Left and Right.
-There's nothing special about any of them because every ideology was created by a human being to help society prosper.
-If you're not happy, you're supposed to change your society's ideology.
+Most people don't realize that.
+But we're free to pick and choose whichever one we want.
+There's nothing special about doctrines such as democratic socialism, conservative monarchy, or Left and Right; each was created by a human being to help society prosper.
+If you're not happy, you're supposed to change the philosophy that rules your society.

 And now you should.
 Because today this novel virus is highlighting our society’s shaky foundations better than any writer could.